Chateau de Chambord

-The 50km route from Amboise to Chambord is scenic, the air in early April still chilly.
+The 50km route from Amboise to Chambord is scenic, the air in early April still uncomfortably cold.
 Visibility is greater from lack of foliage early in Spring.
 The entrance is grand, the château looks iconic from afar.
 Not just being a sight from a distance, Chambord revels in opulence at close range.
-The roofline’s ornate complexity, for instance, is best seen.
-But the centerpiece of this near-perfect example of the French Renaissance is a quintessential double-helix spiral staircase.
+The roof-line’s ornate complexity for instance is best seen.
+But the centrepiece of this near-perfect example of the French Renaissance is a quintessential double-helix spiral staircase.

 While believed is the current stance on who actually conceived or designed it, circumstantial evidence suggests that this could have been conceived by Leonardo da Vinci: François I, a man of grand plans, invites Leonardo in 1516 to the Loire valley.
 Leonardo dies in 1519 at Clos Lucé, the same year François begins the construction of the château.
 It is also the same year incidentally the prime architect of Chambord, mysteriously unknown, dies.
 (No one knows for certain if Leonardo did indeed conceive the whole plan of Chambord.)
 The latter fact about the architect’s death in effect implies that before the construction began, plans of the château were ready for the work to begin.
 The other evidence is that the double helix spiral staircase is found in one of Leonardo’s sketches — the Paris Manuscript B, 1488-1490.

-Interesting thing here is that unlike other structures, Chambord’s centerpiece is quite literally the staircase itself.
+In the sketch below, note how the flight of each runs diametrically opposite to the other ensuring that they never meet.
+It’s interesting that unlike other structures, Chambord’s centrepiece is quite literally the staircase.
 Not just in position, but in its geometric proportions too.
 For instance, the plan is four times the 9m diameter in both length and width.
 (Chambord’s inner structure is a square.)

-Searching for more led me to this very interesting article [pdf], in which the author, Dr. Philip Pells, mentions about such a double helix staircase in the 10th century in the unlikeliest of places: Ghur province, Afghanistan.
-(This story by Rory Stewart in the New York Times Magazine (Aug 2002) is just as fascinating to read, which I found via a citation in the former article.)
+Searching for more led to this interesting article (pdf), in which Dr. Pells talks about such a staircase in the tenth century in the unlikeliest of places: Ghur province.
+This story by Rory Stewart in the Aug 2002 NYT Magazine is just as fascinating to read, which I found via a citation in the former article.
 In Dr. Pells’s words:

 This search has taken me from the entry vestibule of the Vatican Museum into the chateaus of the Loire Valley and down a 15th Century well in Orvieto.
 It ended in the most unexpected place, in a Qantas aeroplane, 35,000 ft above the Simpson Desert, when I saw a single picture of a structure in the badlands of Afghanistan, a structure so remarkable that if it is not the world’s first double helix it deserves to be.

-He goes further in hypothesizing that Omar Khayyám, the Persian poet and mathematician, perhaps conceived The minaret of Jam:
+He goes on to suggest that Omar Khayyám, the Persian poet and mathematician, perhaps conceived The minaret of Jam:

 The minaret of Jam is covered with geometric and floral brickwork and turquoise-glazed epigraphic bands.
 One of the many peculiarities of the minaret is its almost exclusive dependence on varieties of angular script at a time when cursive had been in common use for hundreds of years for monumental inscriptions in that region.
 The sole use of cursive is for the architect’s name, or signature, one Ali ibn Ibrahim al-Nisaburi.
 This suggests that Ali, or his family, was from the eastern Iranian city of Nishapur.
 Now this is where it gets very interesting.